MTFA/CohortEx/README.md

 #  Pauá External Model and CohortEx:

-Paúa (means large in extension, broad, in Tupí-Guaraní language) is an external model upon which the logical model  of an Electronic Health Record system can be mapped to extract data and statistically analize it with R.
+Pauá (means large in extension, broad, in Tupí-Guaraní language) is an external model upon which the logical model  of an Electronic Health Record system can be mapped to extract data and statistically analize it with R.

 Here you find the following files:
   - CohortExScript.sql    (the model, as a set of sql queries)